-I would not recommend sending email directly from a dynamic as it will look very spamish.
+I would not recommend sending an email directly from a dynamic as it will look like spam.
 Many dynamic IP addresses are listed on blacklists only because they are dynamic.
-This is for good reason as most spambots run on compromised servers with dynamic addresses.
-Also dynamic addresses are likely to fail rDNS (thanks to the ISPs that do this).
+This is for good reason as most spambots run on compromised devices with dynamic addresses.
+Dynamic addresses are likely to fail rDNS.
+(Thanks to the ISPs that do this).
 Use your ISP’s relay server to deliver messages to other hosts on the internet.

 It is simple to configure “Exim”, and other mail servers, to use your ISP’s relay to send mail, even if it is acting as your MX.
 This is known as a smarthost configuration.
 With a little work, it is possible to use different relay servers for different destinations.

 You should have your email server use a different domain name than you use for email addresses and web servers.
 Typically this would be something like “smtp.example.com”, “example.com” and “www.example.com”.
 You may also want a separate name for reading and submitting mail such as

 "mail.example.com".
 This allows you to secure the domains with SPF, but it may be difficult to manage these names with a dynamic IP address.